 Fear looked at me in the eye.
 It stared me down.
 I looked away as tears touched my cheeks soaking down my broken heart.
 You won, I said.
 It was my greatest fear — the fear of losing both of you.
-When it came, it shocked me, rocked me to my core, and mocked me at my face.
+When it came, it shocked me and rocked me to my core.

 How could I forget?
 There is hope.
-This is what you taught me.
 We have faith.
-This is what you showed me.
 We have God.
-This is the greatest gift you’ve given me.
+This is what you taught and showed me all my life and the greatest gift you’ve given me.
 That hope and faith in God can carry us through, even when we are at the losing end.
 It is what I screamed back at Fear when I was in my saddest, grievous moments.
-I mustered that ounce of courage and gathered up what little strength I could borrow from God’s big strength and made it my own.
+I gathered up what little strength I could just to make everything get back to normal.
 This is what you’ve prepared me for.
 All those times we spent on our knees, the times we sang those songs during family worships, the times you sent me away to school and to my mission trips, the times you prayed for me on the phone and the times you made me memorize Psalm 23rd.
 You prepared me to face Fear.

 All my love,

 ***Pops could have been 67 years old today, instead, he is forever young.
 Happy birthday, Pa!